pimlie/nuxt-matomo/README.md

 > :blue_book: See the official [Matomo JavaScript Tracking client docs](https://developer.matomo.org/api-reference/tracking-javascript) for a full overview of available methods

-> :information_source: If you dont need to support IE9 or IE10, its recommended to set `useProxyObject: true`

 #### Middleware example
 ```js
 export default function ({ route, store }) {